exploit-io/THM/recovery/README.md

 ![add sshkey](images/25-add-ssh-key.png)

-26. If you check the reverse engineered library, Malware adds a SSH Key to root same as what we did.
-What we did in step 25, removes SSH Key of malware and gives us the ⛳️ Flag 3.
+26. If you check the reverse engineered library, Malware adds a SSH Key to root same as what we did, But what we did in step 25, removes SSH Key of malware and gives us the ⛳️ Flag 3.

 ## ⛳️ Reverse Engineering: Flag 4